Man charged with murder in Christmas Eve road rage shooting

+“The arrest is only the first step to ensuring the road to justice begins for Danny Kelly Jr. and to bring comfort to his family and the members of our community who have been personally impacted by this loss,” Chief Malik Aziz said at a news conference.

-Kelly was fatally wounded in the driver’s seat of his pickup truck after a vehicle pulled up next to his and a driver opened fire in an act of road rage in the 4400 block of St. Barnabas Road in the Temple Hills area, police said.
+Kelly was fatally wounded in the driver’s seat of his pickup truck after a vehicle pulled up next to his and a person inside opened fire in an act of road rage in the 4400 block of St. Barnabas Road in the Temple Hills area, police said.
+Officers responded about 4:40 p.m., police said.

 Kelly was with his girlfriend and their three young children on their way to a holiday dinner, police said.
 He was pronounced dead at a hospital.